flynn/flynn/docs/content/production.html.md

 because it allows Flynn to be deployed anywhere without any external service dependencies.

-For anything other than light workloads, we recommend using Amazon S3 or Google Cloud Storage as the blobstore backend.
+We recommend using one of the external blobstore backends listed below for production, as they are more reliable than the Postgres backend and have predictable performance without consuming disk space on the Flynn hosts.

 ### Amazon S3